Harris Ranch

 Harris Ranch, or the Harris Cattle Ranch, feedlot is California's largest beef producer, producing 150 e6lb of beef per year in 2010.
 It is located alongside Interstate 5 at its intersection with State Route 198 east of Coalinga, in the San Joaquin Valley of central California.
 The ranch is owned by Harris Farms.

 Description

 History

 Founded by Jack Harris in 1937, the Harris Ranch Beef Company (now operated by Jack Harris' son John) was originally a cotton and grain operation.
 In the 1970s the ranch opened a burger stand near Interstate 5.

 The farm also operates an inn and restaurant, raises fruit and vegetable crops, and breeds thoroughbred horses.
 Overall, the operation has more than 400 employees.
 Approximately 14000 acre are devoted to garlic, broccoli, pomegranates, and tomatoes, among 35 types of fruits and vegetables.

-During the war on terror, volunteers from the San Joaquin Valley, especially Bakersfield, supplied with beef from Harris Ranch, have volunteered to serve steaks to service-members who are OCONUS, that is, outside of the contiguous United States continent.

 In January 2012, an arsonist destroyed fourteen cattle trucks on the ranch.
 The Animal Liberation Front claimed responsibility.